Talk to an advisor 888-998-9080

 SIP Software vs SIP Hardware

-The connectivity architecture for softphones and IP phones is very similar.
+The connectivity architecture behind softphones and IP phones is very similar.
 Both are SIP extensions that can be registered in the (SIP based) VoIP / IP telephony server and can be used to make and receive outbound calls, both over the Internet (SIP Trunks) as well as the PSTN (Public Switched Telephone Networks.)

 Softphones can call SIP phones directly or indirectly (through a VoIP service provider like Telzio) and vice-versa.